lynnfaraday/aresmush.com/tutorials/manage/upgrades.md

 {% include tip.html content="The version's release notes will advise you if a restart is required.
 If so, follow the instructions in **Upgrade With a Restart** instead." %}

-1. Type `upgrade` to commit any local changes and get the latest game code from GitHub.
+1. Type `upgrade` in-game to commit any local changes and get the latest game code from GitHub.
 If you see any CONFLICT notices from the upgrade, you'll need to edit the code on the server shell as explained in Resolving Conflicts below.
-2. Type `load all`  to reload the code and configuration.
-3. Type `migrate` to run any database updates.
-4. Type `website/deploy` to re-deploy the website.
+2. Once any conflicts have been resolved, type `upgrade/finish` in-game to complete the upgrade.

+{% include tip.html content="The <code>upgrade/finish</code> command runs <code>load all</code> (to reload the code modules), <code>migrate</code> (to update your database and configuration files to the latest versions), and <code>website/deploy</code> (to update the website).
+You can also run these three commands independently. "}

 ## Upgrade With a Restart